deckhouse/deckhouse/modules/140-user-authz/docs/README.md

 title: "The user-authz module"
 ---

-This module generates RBAC for users and implements the basic multi-tenancy mode with namespace-based access.
+The module generates RBAC for users and implements the basic multi-tenancy mode with namespace-based access.

 Also, it implements the role-based subsystem for end-to-end authorization, thereby extending the functionality of the standard RBAC mechanism.